$0.00 0

 1988 Topps Bo Jackson #750

 Bo Jackson was one of the most famous athletes in the world during the late 1980s.
-Famous for playing both football and baseball, this two-sport superstar is one of the most collected cards in the hobby.
-The Y in the Royals is streaked with white in most Bo Jackson 1988 Topps card.
+Famous for playing football and baseball, this two-sport superstar is one of the most collected cards in the hobby.
+The Y in the Royals is streaked with white in most Bo Jackson 1988 Topps cards.

 This “error” is insignificant enough to be overlooked.
 However, this is one of those cases where the value of a baseball error card is primarily due to the player depicted rather than the error itself.